 Guests can choose whether to explore the exhibits on their own or go with the highly recommended tour guides for an extra enriching historical experience.

-Admission is very affordable for visitors of all ages, with free admission available on the first Saturday of each month.
+Admission is affordable for visitors of all ages.
 A gift shop is available for the purchase of merchandise to bring home and share with loved ones the fascinating history of Colorado Springs railways.
 The Trolley Museum is open Wednesdays through Saturdays from 9:30 am to the last tour at 3 pm.

 Address: 2333 Steel Dr, Colorado Springs, CO 80907